 Over the years a wonderful collection has been accumulated, and it is a credit to Mary’s many capabilities.

-In 1999 Mary very generously donated the whole complex to the Nambucca Shire Council for the people of the district.
+In 1999 Mary very generously donated the whole complex to the Nambucca Valley Council for the people of the district.

 Mary died in May 2003.
 The replica pioneer cottage is of wood construction with a wooden shake roof (similar to shingles).
 It is furnished throughout with period furniture and articles used by our early pioneers.

 The award-winning cottage gardens within the grounds are green and pleasant and are used at times for morning teas and wedding ceremonies.

 The Ellen Partridge Annexe, named for a founding member of the Macksville and District History Group, contains a huge and varied collection of artefacts.
 It also houses the History Group’s written material on

 local history and families, plus an extensive photographic collection.
 On an outside wall of the Annexe, the newly established Pioneer Wall holds plaques honouring our founding residents and families.
 An invitation is extended to anyone to place a